andy-s-clark/ape/README.md

 ## Run locally

-1. Activate python virtual environment.
-Only needs to be done once in your shell.
+### Activate python virtual environment

+_This only needs to be done once in your shell._

         source venv/bin/activate

-2. Run the application.
+### Run the application

         python ape.py

-3. View the API in a web browser at http://127.0.0.1:8000 .
+#### Run the application with configuration

+Environment variables can be used to set configuration at run-time.
+For example, the `PORT` the http server uses can be set.

+        PORT=8080 python ape.py

+### Run tests

+      python configuration_test.py
+      ...